 Spray with lukewarm water until moist, but not soaking wet.
 (Note: too much water can be the culprit if your compost starts to smell).

-Step 9: Find A Spot For Your Compost Bin
+Step 8: Find A Convenient Spot For Your Compost Bin

 Place the bin in a shady area away from the house (if you live in an apartment or have no backyard you can place your bin on the patio).
 Be sure that it’s not in full sun or your compost will dry out.
 We found the perfect spot near our garage where our bin can hide behind some shrubs – inconspicuous and convenient (since we take the garbage and recycling out this way already).
 Can you spot it?
 HINT: check the bottom right.